agermanidis/autosub/README.md

 <h1>For Developers - Technical Details</h1>
 Check at <a href="https://github.com/raryelcostasouza/pyTranscriber/blob/master/doc/technical_details.md">technical_details.md<a>

-### Supporting the development
+<h1> Donations to support the development </h1>
+pyTranscriber is developed as a hobby, so donations of any value are welcomed and essential for further improvements.

-If you feel this software has been useful and would like to contribute for it to continue improve and have more features and fixes you can donate via Paypal to <b>raryel.costa@gmail.com</b> or bitcoin address <b>16rg9vG5aNpjgo7xXoVjRLJcjNYqxwtfEt</b>
+If you feel that this software has been useful and would like to contribute for it to continue improve and have more features and fixes you can donate via Paypal to <b>raryel.costa@gmail.com</b> or bitcoin address <b>16rg9vG5aNpjgo7xXoVjRLJcjNYqxwtfEt</b>
+Thanks in advance!

 ### License